lyphtec/markdown-serve-examples/hbs/README.md

 We can either set the `preParse` option to true in the middleware to have the parsed HTML content available as `markdownFile.parsedContent`.
 This can be seen the the `app.js` sample.

-The `preParseFn.js` sample shows using preParse cas a custom function.
+The `preParseFn.js` sample shows using preParse as a custom function.
 We must return an object from the function.
 This gives us the flexibility to re-map any of the properties of `markdownFile`.